jswulff/pcaflow/README.md

 PCA-Flow: Fast, approximate optical flow computation
 ====================================================

+*UPDATE (05/29/2022): Due to the legacy character of this codebase, please make sure to use Python2.*

 This software package contains two algorithms for the computation of optical flow, as described in Wulff & Black, "Efficient Sparse-to-Dense Optical Flow Estimation using a Learned Basis and Layers" (CVPR 2015).

 *PCA-Flow* computes approximate optical flow extremely fast, by making the assumption that optical flow lies on a low-dimensional subspace.